rabbiabram/awesome-fortran/README.md

 * [FGSL](http://www.lrz.de/services/software/mathematik/gsl/fortran/index.html) - portable, object-based Fortran interface to the [GNU scientific library](http://www.lrz.de/services/software/mathematik/gsl/)
 * [IMSL](http://www.roguewave.com/products/imsl-numerical-libraries/fortran-library.aspx) - The IMSL Fortran Numerical Library is the standard for high performance computing commercial mathematics and statistics libraries
 * [Lis](http://www.ssisc.org/lis/index.en.html#download) - a Library of Iterative Solvers for Linear Systems
+* [NAG Fortran Library](http://www.nag.co.uk/numeric/fl/FLdescription.asp) - Produced by experts for use in a variety of applications, the NAG Fortran Library has a global reputation for its excellence and, with hundreds of fully documented and tested routines, is the largest collection of mathematical and statistical algorithms available
 * [netCDF](https://github.com/Unidata/netcdf-fortran) - a set of software libraries and self-describing, machine-independent data formats that support the creation, access, and sharing of array-oriented scientific data.
 * [OpenBLAS](https://github.com/xianyi/OpenBLAS) - one of the fastest open source BLAS libraries available.
 Almost as fast as Intel MKL.
 * [PAW](http://paw.web.cern.ch/paw/) - conceived as an instrument to assist physicists in the analysis and presentation of their data